Cruise ship pollution in the United States: Federal laws and regulations

 In the United States, several federal agencies have some jurisdiction over cruise ships in U.S. waters, but no one agency is responsible for or coordinates all of the relevant government functions.
 The U.S. Coast Guard and EPA have principal regulatory and standard-setting responsibilities.

 Cruise ships that are 79 ft in length or greater, are subject to the requirements of the EPA Vessel General Permit (VGP).
 The most recent VGP was published in 2013.
 EPA issued its Small Vessel General Permit (sVGP) for smaller cruise ships in 2014, however this permit only applied to ballast water.
 In 2018 Congress repealed the sVGP under the Vessel Incidental Discharge Act (VIDA).
-As of 2021 small vessels are subject to the ballast water requirements of the VGP, Coast Guard regulations, and applicable state and local government requirements.
-On October 26, 2020, EPA published proposed VIDA implementation regulations.
+As of 2026 small vessels are subject to the ballast water requirements of the VGP, Coast Guard regulations, and applicable state and local government requirements.
+EPA published final VIDA implementation regulations on October 9, 2024.
+The Coast Guard is also required to issue regulations for compliance and enforcement of the EPA standards.
+Until the Coast Guard publishes updated regulations, the existing EPA discharge permits and Coast Guard regulations remain in effect.

 The Department of Justice prosecutes violations of federal laws.
 In addition, the Department of State represents the United States at meetings of the IMO and in international treaty negotiations and is responsible for pursuing foreign-flag violations.
 Other federal agencies have limited roles and responsibilities.
 For example, the National Oceanic and Atmospheric Administration (NOAA, Department of Commerce) works with the Coast Guard and EPA to report on the effects of marine debris.
 The Animal and Plant Health Inspection Service (APHIS) is responsible for ensuring quarantine inspection and disposal of food-contaminated garbage (these APHIS responsibilities are part of the Department of Homeland Security).
 In some cases, states and localities have responsibilities as well.